This post was last updated on October 5, 2021.

 When you are booking your vaccine appointment, make sure to indicate your accessibility needs.
 Mobile vaccination appointments are available to people who need them, so remember to ask about this when making the appointment.
 Even if the vaccine centre is wheelchair accessible, if you require attendant support or don’t have access to a vehicle, make sure you advise the booking call centre.

 SCI BC is advocating to ensure people with SCI and other disabilities have fair and equitable access to the vaccine.
 We have been working to ensure that people with SCI and other disabilities are not discriminated against and that a human rights approach be taken in all aspects of decision-making during the pandemic.

-In short, yes!
-This was recently covered by a Spin Doctor column in the Spring 2021 issue of The Spin magazine (pg 26) with Dr. Kim Anderson-Erisman, President of the North American SCI Consortium (NASCIC), Director of the Northeastern Ohio SCI Model System, and Professor at Case Western Reserve University in Ohio, USA, and person living with quadriplegia:
+Yes.
+This was a topic covered by a Spin Doctor column in the Spring 2021 issue of The Spin magazine (pg 26) with Dr. Kim Anderson-Erisman, President of the North American SCI Consortium (NASCIC), Director of the Northeastern Ohio SCI Model System, and Professor at Case Western Reserve University in Ohio, USA, and person living with quadriplegia:

 At the time of writing, I was not aware of any adverse reactions experienced by people with SCI that were different than what the general population may experience—and here in the USA, many (including me) have been vaccinated, including patients at the Department of Veterans Affairs’ SCI centers.